bentomhall/nih-system/homebrewery/core.homebrew.md

 ### Long Rest

 A long rest is a period of extended downtime, at least 8 hours long, during which a character sleeps or performs light activity: reading, talking, eating, or standing watch for no more than 2 hours.
-If the rest is interrupted by a period of strenuous activity—--at least 1 hour of walking or any fighting, casting spells, or similar adventuring activity—--the characters must begin the rest again to gain any benefit from it.
+If the rest is interrupted by a period of strenuous activity&mdash;at least 1 hour of walking or any fighting, casting spells, or similar adventuring activity&mdash;the characters must begin the rest again to gain any benefit from it.

 At the end of a long rest, a character regains all lost hit points and aether (see stamina-and-aether).
 The character also regains spent Hit Dice, up to a number of dice equal to half of the character's total number of them (minimum of one die).
 For example, if a character has eight Hit Dice, he or she can regain four spent Hit Dice upon finishing a long rest.